APPENDIX DIFFERENCES IN SCHOOLING STRUCTURES

 The structure of primary and secondary schooling in Australia differs between jurisdictions.

-- In all states and territories except South Australia, primary school was Pre-Year 1 to Year 6, and secondary school consisted of Year 7 to Year 12.
+§ In New South Wales, Victoria, Queensland, Western Australia, Tasmania, the Northern Territory and the Australian Capital Territory, primary school was Pre-Year 1 to Year 6, and secondary school consisted of Year 7 to Year 12.

 Naming conventions for the first year of primary school (pre-Year 1) differ between states and territories.
 Pre-Year 1 is known as: